cliffjansen/amqp-wsk-feed/README.md

 In the above example the message passes from the feed => trig_01 => rule_7 => msglog in a simple pipeline fashion.
 OpenWhisk allows much more complicated combinations of triggers, rules and actions which could lead to the message being processed by multiple actions in series or in parallel.

-The 'connection' argument can be composed of any valid connection options used buy the rhea AMQP client.
+The 'connection_options' argument can be composed of any valid connection options used buy the rhea AMQP client.

 Multiple Receivers to the same AMQP host will share a connection if the connection options are identical and the trigger is created from the same OpenWhisk namespace by the same OpenWhisk user.
 Setting a "feed_tag" property on the rhea_options can restrict this connection sharing only to other Receivers with the same feed_tag string value.